dentarg/auth0-blog/_posts/2016-10-11-auth0-with-azure-documentdb.markdown

 ![Defining the Application connection](https://cdn.auth0.com/blog/auth0-and-documentdb/dashboard-setup.png)

-This will let our Client Application to access and use the DocumentDB identity provider.
+This will let our Client Application access and use the DocumentDB identity provider.

 ## User profile customization

-Since Azure DocumentDB uses JSON to store our user profiles we can take advantage of this dynamic data format and customize our **users' profile data** during Sign Up.
+Since Azure DocumentDB uses JSON to store our user profiles, we can take advantage of this dynamic data format and customize our **users' profile data** during sign-up.

 To achieve this, we can use [Auth0's Lock](https://auth0.com/docs/libraries/lock) and configure the [required additional signup fields](https://auth0.com/docs/libraries/lock/v10/customization#additionalsignupfields-array-).
 This will generate the new fields and store them on our collection as part of the user profile without any extra work.